 Appeal: To ask a higher court to review a decision.

 Assertion of Rights: This is also known as a protective filing.
-Asserting your rights means that you wish to protect your rights but request no action be taken on your claim at the present time.
+Assertion of Rights means that an injured worker wishes to protect their rights but request no action be taken on the claim at the present time.

 Assigned Risk Market: See Residual Market.

 Attending Physician’s Report (Form 6): A form completed by the attending physician that describes the nature and extent of an injury.
 The use of this form is optional.

-Average Weekly Wage (AWW): The earnings of the injured worker in the employment in which he/she was working at the time of the injury.
+Average Weekly Wage (AWW): The earnings of the injured worker in the employment in which they were working at the time of the injury.
 This is usually calculated by adding the wages of the worker for the 52 weeks prior to the injury, divided by 52.

 Award: The grant or denial of benefits or other relief under The Virginia Worker’s Compensation Act.

 Award Order: See Award.

 Award Agreement (Agreement to Pay Benefits – Form #CSD-50): This form is completed by the Claim Administrator whenever a claim has been accepted as compensable and the injured worker is entitled to an award.
 The Award Agreement provides the basis for the award of compensation.

 Benefits Covered under the Act: The following benefits are covered under the Workers’ Compensation Act: wage replacement, lifetime medical benefits, permanent partial impairment, permanent and total disability, death benefits, cost of living increase, and vocational rehabilitation.